Attention Farmers and Growers:

 Lawsuits have been filed claiming harm from exposure to the Paraquat herbicide.
-The Paraquat weed killer is applied from spraying vehicles such as tractors, airplanes or helicopters.
-The filed lawsuits allege that long-term exposure to Paraquat causes Parkinson’s disease in agricultural workers as well as resident who live near fields where the chemical is applied.
+The weed killer is applied by spraying vehicles such as tractors, airplanes, or helicopters.
+The filed lawsuits allege that long-term exposure causes Parkinson’s disease in agricultural workers as well as residents who live near fields where the chemical is applied.

-Paraquat legal claims have been filed against Chevron U.S.A., Syngenta and other companies.
-Since 1964, these companies have been responsible for the manufacturing, distributing, marketing, licensing and selling of Paraquat in several states.
+Legal claims have been filed against Chevron U.S.A., Syngenta, and other companies.
+Since 1964, these companies have been responsible for the manufacturing, distributing, marketing, licensing, and selling of Paraquat in several states.
 Through the lawsuit allegations, the companies are liable for the following causes of actions:

-- Strict Products Liability – the companies marketed a defectively-designed product and failed to warn the public of the risk of neurological damage caused by low exposure to Paraquat.
+- Strict Products Liability – the companies marketed a defectively-designed product and failed to warn the public of the risk of neurological damage caused by low exposure.

-- Negligence – the neurological risks of Paraquat use were reasonably foreseeable; the companies had the responsibility to protect people in the communities where Paraquat was used from those risks or eliminate those risks through proper warnings or instruction but failed to do so.
+- Negligence – the neurological risks were reasonably foreseeable; the companies had the responsibility to protect people in the communities where Paraquat was used from those risks or eliminate those risks through proper warnings or instruction but failed to do so.